March Reflection: You’re PURE💡🌈 💫

 You are made of matter.
 You do matter.

-And between it all, you’re PURE.
+And between all that matter, you’re PURE.

 Potential.
 More on that to come.